evhub/coconut/DOCS.md

 Coconut provides the simple, clean `->` operator as an alternative to Python's `lambda` statements.
 The syntax for the `->` operator is `(arguments) -> expression`.
 The operator has the same precedence as the old statement, which means it will often be necessary to surround the lambda in parentheses.

 Additionally, Coconut also supports an implicit usage of the `->` operator of the form `(-> expression)`, which is equivalent to `((_=None) -> expression)`, which allows an implicit lambda to be used both when no arguments are required, and when one argument (assigned to `_`) is required.

+_Note: If normal lambda syntax is insufficient, Coconut also supports an extended lambda syntax in the form of [statement lambdas](#statement-lambdas)._

 ##### Rationale